UWSysLab/Sapphire/README.md

 deployment/app.py.
 This file needs a starting point for the server-side and the client-side of your Sapphire app.

-2. Run deploy.py to run the app
+3. Run deploy.py to run the app.

 ## Third-party licenses